razorpay/blade/.changeset/two-carrots-provide.md

 '@razorpay/blade': patch
 ---

-fix: jest cannot import Blade
+fix: change import to default in package exports

 Jest does not support the "import" condition in exports.
-Changed "import" to "default".
+This was causing tests to fail for Blade consumers.
+Changed "import" to "default" which is supported by all tools.
+Since Blade is not exporting a dual package, we don't need the "import" condition.